dendronhq/dendron-site/vault/pro.dendron.topic.commands.md

 Dendron will create a `dendron.code-workspace` file in specified directory and then open the workspace (if a workspace file already exists, it will use that).
 It will also create a `root.md` file in that directory if it doesn't exist (currently this is part of the internal working of dendron).

 Dendron **does not** delete or overwrite any files during the **Change Workspace** operation.

+### Reload Index

+Dendron will re-initialize the index.
+This is currently necessary if you add new entries to a [[schema | pro.dendron.topic.schema.md]].